gabrieljacintho/super-snake-game-unity/README.md

 Avoid other snakes and collect blocks to earn points.

 All blocks give you points when collected, but some blocks are special:
-- Green blocks give you extra life.
+- Green blocks grant extra life.
-- Light purple blocks increase your movement speed.
+- Light purple blocks grant increased movement speed.​
-- And dark purple blocks give you extra life, and when consumed, they rewind the game to the time when you initially collected them.
+- And dark purple blocks also grant extra life, but when consumed, they rewind the game to the moment you initially collected them.

 Play to achieve the best score!